 On 15 July 2020, Deutsche Bank was named as a defendant in a securities class action filed in the U.S. District Court for the District of New Jersey, alleging that Deutsche Bank made material misrepresentations regarding the effectiveness of its anti-money laundering ("AML") controls and related remediation.
-The complaint cites allegations regarding control deficiencies raised in the DFS Consent Order related to Deutsche Bank's relationships with Danske Bank's Estonia branch, Jeffrey Epstein and FBME Bank.
+The complaint cites allegations regarding control deficiencies raised in the DFS Consent Order related to

+Deutsche Bank's relationships with Danske Bank's Estonia branch, Jeffrey Epstein and FBME Bank.
 On 30 September 2020, the plaintiff filed an amended complaint that included additional allegations regarding the effectiveness of Deutsche Bank's AML controls.
 On 28 December 2020, the court appointed lead plaintiff and lead counsel.
 Lead plaintiff filed a second amended complaint on 1 March 2021.
 On 23 April 2021, Deutsche Bank filed a motion to transfer the action, or in the alternative, to dismiss the second amended complaint.
 Briefing on the motion concluded on 1 July 2021.
-On 31 March 2022, the court granted the motion to transfer the action for the Southern District of New York ("SDNY").
-Oral argument on the motion to dismiss before the SDNY is scheduled for 13 May 2022.
+On 31 March 2022, the court granted the motion to transfer the action to the U.S. District Court for the Southern District of New York ("SDNY").
+On 18 May 2022, the SDNY court granted in part and denied in part the motion to dismiss.
+On 30 June 2022, lead plaintiff filed a third amended complaint.
+Discovery is ongoing.

-The Group has not established a provision or contingent liability with respect to the remaining investigations and civil action.
+The Group has not disclosed whether it has established a provision or contingent liability with respect to this matter because it has concluded that such disclosure can be expected to seriously prejudice its outcome.